VA Mortgage

 Additional VA Mortgage Requirements

-According to the guidelines of the Department of Veterans Affairs, veterans with any discharge except dishonorable and who served at least the minimum required time are eligible for a VA home loan.
+According to the guidelines of the Department of Veterans Affairs, veterans with any discharge except dishonorable and who have served the minimum required time are eligible for a VA home loan.
 You’re eligible after 90 days of consecutive service if you’re actively serving.
 If you’re separated from the service, your requirements vary from 90 days (the full period you were called for) to 24 consecutive months of service.

-If you served in the National Guard or Reserves, you’d need six years of duty to be eligible
+If you served in the National Guard or Reserves, you’d need six years of duty to be eligible.

 You need just ninety days of consecutive service if you’re currently serving in the National Guard or Reserves.
 If you’re a surviving spouse of a veteran who lost his/her life in the line of duty or because of complications of his/her time in the service, you may also be eligible unless you remarry.